Lawrance Bohm: Important verdicts

 In February 2010, Bohm obtained a verdict of $1,500,000 in Cosby v.
 AutoZone (2010, United States District Court, Eastern District of California).
-Plaintiff, another AutoZone District Manager alleging failure to accommodate his sleep apnea condition.
+The plaintiff was an AutoZone district manager who alleged failure to accommodate his sleep apnea condition.
 Although the jury found a basis for punitive damages, no additional monetary damages were awarded.
 The jury’s verdict included $1.3 million for emotional distress.
-On appeal, the United States Court of Appeals for the Ninth Circuit ordered the case remanded back to the district court for remittitur regarding the issue of both economic and non-economic damages with the option of a new trial on damages.
+On appeal, the United States Court of Appeals for the Ninth Circuit ordered the case be remanded back to the district court for remittitur regarding the issue of both economic and non-economic damages, with the option of a new trial on damages.

 In January 2010, Bohm obtained a verdict of $1,368,675 in Kell v.
 Autozone (2010, Sacramento County Superior Court).
-Plaintiff, an AutoZone District Manager was terminated in retaliation for reporting unlawful harassment and discrimination by the company’s human resources manager.
-Defendants’ Motion for New Trial was denied even though Plaintiff received punitive damages in the maximum amount allowed by law.
+The plaintiff, an AutoZone district manager, was terminated in retaliation for reporting unlawful harassment and discrimination by the company's human resources manager.
+The defendants' motion for a new trial was denied, even though the plaintiff received punitive damages in the maximum amount allowed by law.
 The court awarded an additional $780,000 in attorney's fees and costs.
 In February 2014, the California Third District Court of Appeal reduced the amount of punitive damages, but otherwise affirmed the judgment.
 This was Verdict Search’s verdict of the month for May 2010.

 In 2007, Bohm obtained a $2,025,000 personal injury verdict in Ieremia v.
 Hilmar Unified School District (2007, San Joaquin County Superior Court).
-Plaintiff, a working mother of five was ejected during a roll-over accident resulting in painful scarring on her left side and face.
+The plaintiff, a working mother of five, was ejected during a roll-over accident, resulting in painful scarring on her left side and face.
 The case was appealed and resulted in a published opinion affirming the verdict and clarifying the law concerning recovery for uninsured plaintiffs.
-Ieremia v.
-Hilmar Unified School District, 166 Cal.App.4th 324 (2008).

 Awards and honors

 Bohm is a lifetime member of the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.
-In 2010, Bohm was selected as one of the Daily Journal's Top Labor and Employment Lawyers in California.
-In 2012, Bohm was selected as one of the Daily Journal's Top 100 Lawyers in California.
+In 2010, he was selected as one of the Daily Journals Top Labor and Employment Lawyers in California.
+In 2012, he was selected as one of the Daily Journals Top 100 Lawyers in California.
 Also in 2012, Bohm was selected by the Capital City Trial Lawyers Association as Advocate of the Year.
-Bohm was also ranked #1 on eBossWatch 2012 list of the Nation's Top Employment Lawyers.
-In 2013, Bohm was spotlighted in Sacramento Business Journal's 2013 Best of the Bar special edition.
-In 2014, Bohm was named a Super Lawyer.
+He was ranked #1 on eBossWatch 2012 list of the Nation's Top Employment Lawyers.
+In 2013, Bohm was spotlighted in Sacramento Business Journals 2013 Best of the Bar special edition.
+In 2014, he was named a Super Lawyer.

 Speaking engagements

 Bohm is a weekly contributor and legal analyst to the David Cruz Show on The Patriot, AM 1150 KEIB radio program.
-Bohm regularly appears on numerous other radio and television broadcasts.
+He regularly appears on numerous other radio and television broadcasts.

 Bohm is also a regular lecturer at legal conferences and is an adjunct professor of law at Tulane University Law School.

 Personal life

 Bohm is married to Elisa (Williams) and has three children.
-Bohm resides in Sacramento, California.
+He resides in Sacramento, California.